 Here are 20 things you can repurpose into planters, including some really unique ideas!

-1. Plastic Food Containers
+1. Food Container Planters

 You can buy storebought food that comes in plastic containers of all sorts of shapes and sizes and then upcycle the containers into planters.